elizaveta-sm/pin-it-up/README.md

 **Pin It Up** is a full-stack Pinterest clone enabling users to **share, save, and organize** pins (images) by categories.

-Watch the video <a href="https://github.com/elizaveta-sm/pin-it-up/blob/main/assets/pin-it-up-desktop.mp4">here</a>.
+Watch the video demo <a href="https://github.com/elizaveta-sm/pin-it-up/blob/main/assets/pin-it-up-desktop.mp4">here</a>.
+You'll have to download it first.

 &nbsp;